Ciampitti-Lab/ciampitti-lab.github.io/README.md

 ## Licensing

 - **Website code** (Next.js, build scripts, configuration) is released under an **OSI‑approved open‑source license** found in the root of this repository.
 - **Images, figures, and written content** are released under **Creative Commons BY 4.0**, unless a page or file states otherwise.
 - **Individual projects or datasets showcased on the site** retain their **own licenses**; please refer to each project’s repository for exact terms.
 - **Hero section video** was created using [liquid.paper.design](https://liquid.paper.design/).
 As of now, they have not published a license.
 If this changes or if attribution or usage restrictions are clarified, this section will be updated accordingly.

 ## to-Do

 ### UI

-- [ ] Add profile pictures and other images.
+- [x] Add profile pictures and other images.

 ### Features

-- [ ] News and blog page functionality.
+- [x] News and blog page functionality.
+- [ ] Change URL from id to a shortened version of the title [#1](https://github.com/Ciampitti-Lab/ciampitti-lab.github.io/issues/1).

 ### Data

-- [ ] Add publications and blog entries to the dataset.
+- [x] Add publications and blog entries to the dataset.